oVirt/ovirt-site/source/vdsm/hooks.html.md

 8. Select the updated or new vnic profile
 9. Hit ok

+If the device-specific hook runs at before_update_device then the new custom properties will be used.
 If the device-specific hook runs at VM start, the next time the VM is restarted the hook will be ran with the updated device custom properties.

 ## Writing a new hook